TheGirlThatLived/NarrowOne_Customizations/README.md

 CSS Tutorial: https://www.w3schools.com/css/default.asp

 What you do is you hover mouse over page elements while "inspect element" tool is enabled - that's how you find their names, to later reference in your external CSS stylesheet and list all effects you wanna add.
+To inspect elements effectively in the game, you might want to be able to release your mouse without menu screen popping up.
+For that I provide a Tampermonkey (another addon to execute provided scripts on websites) script in this repository, by Xeltalliv suggestion and fixes, and Copilot's writing.

 If you're an audio learner, here are some videos: